apache/dubbo-website/content/en/overview/mannual/golang-sdk/tutorial/service-discovery/nacos.md

 ---

 This example shows dubbo-go's service discovery feature with Nacos as the registry.
+You can view the
+<a href="https://github.com/apache/dubbo-go-samples/tree/main/registry/nacos" target="_blank">complete example source code</a>
+in dubbo-go-samples.

 ## Usage